 Experience shows that the RIVM guidelines are more difficult to apply for larger groups and the UvA asks study associations to take this into account when organising events.

 On 31 August we will open the 2020-2021 academic year with a modified programme, as befits these strange times.
 To celebrate the start of the new academic year, small-scale events will be held at our four campuses.
 Anyone who is on campus is more than welcome to join us!
 During the events, we will connect the campuses, and the entire programme can be followed online.
 Be there!
 Don’t forget to put it in your diary: Academic Year Opening on 31 August from 15:00 to 15:20.

-Because of stricter government measures to reduce the spread of the coronavirus, all UvA events are cancelled through 1 June.
+Because of stricter government measures to reduce the spread of the coronavirus, all UvA events are cancelled through 1 September.

 Unfortunately, as long as the corona measures are in place, graduation ceremonies and diploma ceremonies will be postponed until further notice.
 In exceptional cases, a diploma can be sent by registered mail on request.
 You can submit your request via the Digital Student Service Desk.

 For questions, help or advice concerning the planning, organisation, execution or cancellation of events, you can contact UvA Conferences & Events: email@example.com.